rafaelgou/RgouBootstrapBundle/Resources/doc/basic_theme_usage.md

 # Basic Theme Usage

+Some simple technics for quick start.
+Please see the IMPORTANT TIP on the end.

 ## Very, very basic

 In any template, extends a layout and overwride the blocks you need.